tomasfabian/ksqlDB.RestApi.Client-DotNet/SqlServer.Connector/Wiki.md

 using System;
 using System.Threading;
 using System.Threading.Tasks;
-using ksqlDb.RestApi.Client.KSql.Linq;
+using ksqlDB.RestApi.Client.KSql.Linq;
-using ksqlDb.RestApi.Client.KSql.Query.Context;
+using ksqlDB.RestApi.Client.KSql.Query.Context;
-using ksqlDb.RestApi.Client.KSql.Query.Options;
+using ksqlDB.RestApi.Client.KSql.Query.Options;
 using SqlServer.Connector.Cdc;
 using SqlServer.Connector.Cdc.Extensions;